-This is also a great time to get insider info about which trails/rinks are open, where to spot winter wildlife and whether any winter programs are running.
+This is also a great time to get insider info about which trails/rinks are open, where to spot winter wildlife, and whether any winter programs are running.

 Play it smart

 When you set out in the morning, make sure you’ve got a detailed map of the park, a first aid kit, waterproof matches, extra sweater, wind-proof outer shell, mitts, hats, socks, flashlight, liquids and high-energy snacks.

 Let park staff – and your friend or family member — know you’re heading for home.

-Do an equipment check
+Do an equipment check when you get home